 The SDWA allows each state to set-aside up to 31 percent of its federal Cap grant to support non-project-related drinking water programs which includes administration of the loan program, technical assistance to public water systems, state program management, and other special activities.
-The FFY-2022 EPA Capitalization Grant amount of \$7,544,000, the state plans to use \$2,052,095 of the FFY-2022 Federal Capitalization grant to support the non-project-related drinking water programs activities.
+The FFY-2023 EPA Capitalization Grant amount of \$7,544,000, the state plans to use \$2,052,095 of the FFY-2023 Federal Capitalization grant to support the non-project-related drinking water programs activities.
 The state plans to utilize \$2,460,652 of the BIL Supplemental Cap Grant amount for set-aside activities.
-These non-project-related programs will be operated by MSDH within the agency itself or through contracts with other agencies or organizations.
+These nonproject-related programs will be operated by MSDH within the agency itself or through contracts with other agencies or organizations.
 Contracts between the MSDH and other agencies or organizations will be approved by the Board.
-Work plans showing how the set-asides funds will be expended are included as appendices within this IUP; additionally, progress reports will be included in the Annual Report.
-The state has elected not to take any additional set-asides from the FFY-2022 Local Assistance and Other State Programs set-aside but reserves the right to make revisions to utilize additional funds from this set-aside.
+Work plans showing how the set-asides funds will be included in the Annual Report.
+The state has elected not to take any additional set-asides from the FFY-2023 Local Assistance and Other State Programs set-aside but reserves the right to make revisions to utilize additional funds from this setaside.